CompAndSave/hugo-decap-ti/content/posts/greenest-gear-national-pack-your-lunch-day.md

 ---
-title: "Get the Greenest Gear for National Pack Your Lunch Day"
+title: Get the Greenest Gear for National Pack Your Lunch Day
 date: 2017-03-07T14:00:29.000Z
+authors: Katie Medlock
 slug: greenest-gear-national-pack-your-lunch-day
-description: "Get the Greenest Gear for National Pack Your Lunch Day"
 featured_image: /blog/images/archive/2017/03/packedlunchinbox.jpg
-authors: Katie Medlock
+description: Get the Greenest Gear for National Pack Your Lunch Day
-tags: [Eco-friendly,healthy food,recycling]
+tags:
+  - Eco-friendly
+  - healthy food
+  - recycling
 ---
 Did you know March 10th is National Pack Your Lunch Day?
 If ever there were an easier way to save money and reduce your carbon footprint at the same time, you'd be hard-pressed to find it.
 Spending dough on dining out every day hurts our wallets and tossing out one-and-done food packaging hurts our planet — but packing a lunch helps everybody.

 # Celebrate National Pack Your Lunch Day!